OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 You like (or need) variety in your coffee quantities

-The OXO Brew 12 Cup can make single serve quantities and also brew 12 cups of coffee.
-This makes it a good choice for those who want to switch up quantities, and also for households with more than one coffee drinker.
+The OXO Brew 12 Cup can make single serve quantities and brew 12 cups of coffee.
+This makes it a good choice for those who want to switch up quantities, as well as for households with more than one coffee drinker.
 And the two brew baskets let you choose the best one for small and large quantities.

-This coffee maker is designed to make SCA Gold Cup certified coffee, which is considered the perfect cup of coffee.
-This system uses the perfect ratio of water and coffee grounds, as well as the perfect contact time, water temperature, and a host of other factors.
+This coffee maker is designed to make SCA Gold Cup-certified coffee, considered the perfect cup of coffee.
+This system uses the perfect ratio of water and coffee grounds, the perfect contact time, water temperature, and a host of other factors.
 There aren’t many coffee makers on that list, and if the certification is important to you, this coffee maker delivers.

 Don't buy it if...